 Workplace injuries are generally covered by an employer's workers' compensation insurance.
 Many states require employers to be covered in accordance with the average level of risk for that particular industry.
 But if your claim for workers' comp is denied, you still have options.
 You may be able to appeal the denial through your state's board of workers' compensation.
 However, there are a variety of reasons why a claim may be denied.

 This article will help you figure out what steps to take if your claim for workers' comp is denied, although specifics will vary by state.
 See FindLaw's Workers' Compensation Basics section to learn more.

 If your claim for workers' comp was denied, the first thing you need to do is determine the reason why.
 This should be explained in the denial letter.
 You could be denied for simply not meeting the eligibility requirements, such as getting injured while engaging in "horseplay" or while away from work.
 But if you believe the denial was reached in error, you may appeal.
 Common reasons for a denial of workers' comp benefits include (but are not limited to) the following:

-- Injury was not reported in time: State laws determine how soon you must report an injury to your supervisor, typically within a few days (in Colorado, employers must be notified in writing within four days)
+- Injury was not reported in time: State laws determine how soon you must report an injury to your supervisor.
+This period of time is typically within a few days.
+For example, in Colorado, employers must be notified in writing within four days.

-- Claim was not filed in time: State laws also determine deadlines for filing an initial claim, typically 30 to 90 days
+- Claim was not filed in time: State laws also determine deadlines for filing an initial claim.
+That time period is typically 30 to 90 days.

-- Injury is not compensable: Claims for stress-related injuries, for example, are very difficult to prove in many states (in contrast, California specifically covers stress-related injuries)
+- Injury is not compensable: Claims for stress-related injuries, for example, are very difficult to prove in many states.
+By contrast, California specifically covers stress-related injuries.